12 Most Beautiful Waterfalls in Sydney and Beyond

 Minnamurra Falls (map location)

-Minnamurra Falls is a stunning two-tiered waterfall on the Minnamurra River, quietly hidden away in a thriving rainforest in Budderoo National Park.
+Minnamurra Falls is a stunning two-tiered waterfall on the Minnamurra River, peacefully located in a thriving rainforest in Budderoo National Park.

 The waterfall can be accessed via a moderately challenging rainforest walk starting at the Minnamurra Rainforest Centre.